ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 ### Type parameters specifiers

 In generic-case, we use `value as T` as the type parameter specifier.
-Because without some specifications, compiler cannot find which value should be used as which type.
+Without some specifications, compiler cannot find which value should be used as which type.

 However, this is not normal use of `as` in today's Swift.
-With today's Swift, this code works fine.
+The next code works fine.
 Here, `as` is used as the type specifier.
 Writing this, we can tell compiler that 'the type of `3` is `Double`.'

 ```Swift
 //specify type of integer literal as `Double`